hsynlms/express-prettier/README.md

 `express-prettier` has support of beautifying responses via query parameter by default to make responses more readable for developers/humans.
 The plugin itself uses [prettier](https://github.com/prettier/prettier) under the hood and is capable of parsing/formatting anything that prettier can.

-`express-prettier` registers itself as an exress `middleware` to beautify the response/payload before it gets sent.
+`express-prettier` registers itself as an express `middleware` to beautify the response/payload before it gets sent.

 **Note:** `streams` and `buffers` are excluded for beautification by default.